chaudhari014/HealHub/README.md

 ## Payment Page
 Seamless Payments for Hassle-Free Healthcare at Heal Hub!
 Our Payment Page makes managing medical expenses a breeze.
 Safely handle transactions, review invoices, and keep track of your healthcare costs in one convenient location.
-Your health journey, made transparent and efficient.
+Your health journey is made transparent and efficient.

 ![Payment Page](https://via.placeholder.com/468x300?text=App+Screenshot+Here)